 Did you know that you should try to stand and move for 5-10 minutes out of every 30-60 minutes of being seated?
 Now, I know what you’re likely thinking: “But how do I do that and still get work done?”
 Don’t worry, I have a few suggestions.

 Here are a few cheap and easy ideas to sneak more movement into your day:

 • Set a movement timer – Using your phone or alarm clock, set a timer every hour to take five minutes and get moving.
-Climb up and down stairs, do some dynamic stretches, go for a quick walk… whatever you can do for five minutes that moves you around!
+Climb up and downstairs, do some dynamic stretches, go for a quick walk… whatever you can do for five minutes that move you around!
 If you work 8 hours each day, and you move around for 5 minutes every hour, that’s an additional 40 minutes of movement in your day, without much extra effort on your part!

 • Focus on movement-effective vs. time-efficient – Can you take longer to do things?
 For example, rather than bring all your groceries in from the car in one trip, consider taking them in one at a time, or, when folding laundry, put away one item of clothing at a time, rather than carrying it all and putting it away at once.
 I know you’re busy and you want to do tasks in the least amount of time, but this will benefit your health in the long run.
 Think about the other things you bundle in order to save time, and see if you can spare the additional extra minutes for your health.

 • Move while waiting – Have an upcoming appointment?
 See if you can move around while listening for your name to be called.
 Practice balancing on each foot, walk around the waiting room, or if possible, do things like lunges, squats, calf raises, knee hugs, etc. At the very least, stand up tall and wait, rather than sit or lean on a post.